hisman/laravel-option/README.md

 ### Provider

-Add the ServiceProvider to `config/app.php` file:
+If you're using Laravel < 5.5, you'll need to add the service provider to `config/app.php` file:

 ```php
 'providers' => [